Sedreh

 Sedreh (also called sudreh, sudre or sudra) is the Avestan term for the undergarment worn by Zoroastrians, which is worn alongside the Kushti.

-The Sudreh contains a small pocket in the front, which doesn't open, which is supposed to collect one's good deeds.
+The sedreh contains a small pocket in the front, which does not open, which is supposed to collect one's good deeds.
 It is worn to protect the wearer from evil acts.
 It is considered a spiritual shield from evil.